LucianoAdonis/lucianoadonis.github.io/pages/thesis-the-core-five.md

 # How This Mini-Book Can Help You

-I’ve had my fair share of onboardings and interviews, and one thing that always stands out is how often the aim feels just a little off from what it is needed.
+I've had my fair share of onboardings and interviews, and one thing that always stands out is how often the aim feels just a little off from what is needed.

-It reminds me of a blog I read some time ago, with a title that really stuck with me: “Companies Don’t Need Geniuses.”
-That sentiment perfectly captures the heart of what’s often wrong with role expectations for a new hire.
+It reminds me of a blog I read some time ago, with a title that really stuck with me: "Companies Don't Need Geniuses."
+That sentiment perfectly captures what's often wrong with role expectations for new hires.

-If you find yourself needing to hire a genius to fill a position, it’s likely for one of two reasons: you’re genuinely pushing the boundaries of innovation—or you’re chasing unicorns.
+If you find yourself needing to hire a genius to fill a position, it's likely for one of two reasons: you're genuinely pushing the boundaries of innovation—or you're setting unrealistic expectations.

-So instead of chasing unicorns, let's try a different approach and invest on people.
+So instead of chasing mythical perfect candidates, let's try a different approach and invest in people.

 ---